Kittanning (village): Fort Armstrong

 The site was later used as a staging ground for Native American campaigns.
 In August, 1763, a force of Delaware, Shawnee, Mingo, and Huron warriors assembled at the site before attacking Colonel Henry Bouquet at the Battle of Bushy Run.

 In 1774, the militia of Hannastown, Pennsylvania was briefly stationed at the site of the village, which was still uninhabited.
 Arthur St. Clair suggested in a letter the construction of a "stockade fort, and of laying out a town at the Kittanning, as the basis for the Indian trade on the part of the Province."
 Governor John Penn responded: "I approve of the measure of laying out a town in the Proprietary Manor at Kittanning, to accommodate the Traders and other inhabitants who may chuse to reside there, and therefore I inclose you an Order for that purpose.
 But I cannot, without the concurrence of the Assembly, give any directions for erecting a Stockade."
-The project to build a town was not put into action, but the site was used by the 8th Pennsylvania Regiment as a transient military camp from 15 July to 15 September, 1776 during the American Revolutionary War.
+The project to build a town was not put into action, but the site was used by the 8th Pennsylvania Regiment as a transient military camp from 15 July to 15 September 1776 during the American Revolutionary War.

-In March, 1779 George Washington sent Colonel Moses Rawlings from Fort Frederick in Maryland to "take post at Kittanning and immediately throw up a stockade fort for the security of the convoys."
+In March 1779 George Washington sent Colonel Moses Rawlings from Fort Frederick in Maryland to "take post at Kittanning and immediately throw up a stockade fort for the security of the convoys."
 This project was given to Lieutenant Colonel Daniel Brodhead, who wrote to Washington on 24 June: "Lt.
 Colonel Bayard, with 121 Rank and file, is now employed at Erecting a Stockade Fort at Kittanning."
 On 1 July he wrote to Colonel Bayard: "I think it is a compliment due to Colonel Armstrong to call that fort after him, therefore it is my pleasure that from this time forward it be called Fort Armstrong."
 On 20 July he wrote to Bayard: "You will order two officers, two sergeants, and twenty-four rank and file of the worst kind to remain at the post."
 The fort was abandoned on 27 November, as the garrison was needed elsewhere.
 Attempts were made to re-establish a garrison there, but due to difficulties in providing food and supplies, this was never done.
+In July 1782, Seneca Indian warriors led by Guyasuta gathered at the site in preparation for their attack on Hannastown, Pennsylvania.

 Ruins of the fort, including a well, were still visible as late as 1875.

-In July, 1782 Seneca Indian warriors led by Guyasuta gathered at the site in preparation for their attack on Hannastown, Pennsylvania.